 Cannabis-infused food has been the biggest culinary craze to hit our shores.
-It all started in California with cannabis-infused gummy bears, beverages, and other edibles.
+It all started in California with cannabis-infused gummy bears and beverages.
 Now, it is quickly spreading around the globe (or at least where cannabis is legal), and a new recipe is being invented pretty much every day.
 Although cannabis brownies are no longer new, people are using cannabis in new and surprising ways in their cooking.

 Cannabis is also being used in gourmet foods, because it has a lot of great benefits.
 You can find it in fine restaurants and at private dinner parties.
 Creating new and innovative cannabis dishes is becoming increasingly common.
 Cooking with cannabis involves more than just adding it to food or using edibles.
 It is an art form of preparing cannabis and infusing it with oils and fats.

 Today, we share the best no-bake cannabis recipes a Colorado Springs dispensary provides.

 Cannabis Recipes: Marijuana-Infused Cooking Oils